Josh Jung Player Props: Rangers vs. Marlins

-On Saturday, Josh Jung (coming off going 0-for-3 with an RBI) and the Texas Rangers face the Miami Marlins, whose starting pitcher will be George Soriano.
-First pitch is at 4:05 PM ET.
+Josh Jung -- batting .282 with three doubles, two home runs, a walk and six RBI in his past 10 games -- will be in action for the Texas Rangers versus the Miami Marlins, with Sandy Alcantara on the hill, on August 6 at 2:35 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Marlins.
+In his most recent appearance, he racked up two hits (going 2-for-3 with a home run and two RBI) against the Marlins.

 Josh Jung Game Info & Props vs. the Marlins